-We laid side by side in wordless silence by the pool, warmed by the sun, palm trees standing guard over us, glowing from within.
+We lay side by side in wordless silence by the pool, warmed by the sun, palm trees standing guard over us, glowing from within.
 It had been the perfect weekend.

-I had arrived in Phoenix, Arizona, two days earlier to attend a weekend-long life coaching training conference with Martha Beck, a best-selling author and life coach who writes for Oprah’s O magazine and now also produces Martha’s “Live Your Best Life” series.
+I had arrived in Phoenix, Arizona as part of my dream goal, two days earlier to attend a weekend-long life coaching training conference with Martha Beck, a best-selling author and life coach who writes for O magazine and now also produces Martha’s “Live Your Best Life” series.

-I intended to learn, grow, connect with classmates, or as we call them in the group, “Tribemates.”
+I intended to learn, grow, and connect with classmates, or as we call them in the group, “Tribemates.”
 Yet I didn’t know what would happen inside me, or what would radiate from me from the transformation.
-It was as if a light-bulb had been turned on again, or the dimmer switch turned up to make the light in the room brighter.
+It was as if a light bulb had been turned on again, or the dimmer switch turned up to make the light in the room brighter.

 It was my time in the sun.